 We investigate the effect of number of considered historical layers and the dilation factor on the Hiformer structure in Table VIII.
 Generally, using hi-attention brings performance gains.
-It can be also found that the configuration of considering two historical layers with a dilation factor of two achieve generally better performance than the other settings on the corpus.
+It can be also found that the configuration of considering two historical layers with a dilation factor of 2 achieve generally better performance than the other settings.